Section 11 – Deceased Persons

 The surviving spouse may be eligible for the GST/HST credit.
 The spouse should contact the CRA and request any remaining credit for the year and file a tax return for the preceding year if this has not already been done.

 Solidarity Tax Credit payments cease in the month following the death of the beneficiary.
-If the deceased was the spouse of a beneficiary, this individual must file a new application with the ARQ in order to receive the solidarity tax credit.
+Since July 1, 2020, it is no longer necessary for the surviving spouse to file a new application with the ARQ to receive the solidarity tax credit. the ARQ automatically continues to make the payments to the surviving spouse.

-A surviving spouse who is the father or mother of a child in respect of whom the deceased was receiving the CCB, or the Family Allowance (formerly the CAP) should contact the government authorities in order to have the benefits transferred to him/her.
+A surviving spouse who is the father or mother of a child in respect of whom the deceased was receiving the CCB, or the Family Allowance should contact the government authorities in order to have the benefits transferred to him/her.
 If, on the other hand, the surviving spouse was the recipient of these benefits, he/she can ask the government authorities to recalculate the benefits taking only his/her income into consideration.

 If the person now responsible for the care of the child is someone other than the father or mother, this person has to submit a written request to the government authorities to be eligible to receive these payments.